ChrisDeFreitas/Electron-FolderView/readme.md

 - bulk copy/delete/move operations
 - export lists of file in various file formats
 - keyboard commands for image handling match chrisd.gq/slideshow
+- create zero length files; when a folder is selected this function will delete all files in sub-folders but sub-folders will remain

 ## App Notes
 1. Install: